kiwi0fruit/pystitch/index.rst

    pandoc input_file.md -t json |
    knitty html --standalone --self-contained |
-   pandoc -f json -o output_file.html
+   pandoc -f json --standalone --self-contained -o output_file.html

 Knitty can accept any Pandoc options but the first arg should be the arg passed by Pandoc to it's filters.